Kerber31/fast_coarse_FEM/README.md

-# fast_coarse_FEM
+# Fast and Accurate Simulation of Deformable Solid Dynamics on Coarse Meshes

-Code and data for the paper "Fast and Accurate Simulation of Deformable Solid Dynamics on Coarse Meshes"
+Code and data for the paper "Fast and Accurate Simulation of Deformable Solid Dynamics on Coarse Meshes" will be published in this repository upon acceptance for publication.